CalColistra/My-Programming-Progress/Algorithms/Kruskal Minimum Spanning Tree (Java)/README.md

 Java implementation of Kruskal's MST (min spanning tree) algorithm.
 Edge.java contains the definition of an edge object (including the weight associated with the edge).
-Kruskal.java is where the minimum spanning tree is found.
+The algorithm that finds the minimum spanning tree is found in Kruskal.java.